jadecobra/python_tdd_exercises/source/sleep_duration.rst

          ]
        )

-* the terminal displaysa :doc:`TypeError` because python does not support subtracting one string from another
+* the terminal displays a :doc:`TypeError` because python does not support subtracting one string from another

   .. code-block:: python